Hiring stats can help all job seekers understand how recruiting functions and how to take advantage of it.

 Let’s check out the numbers behind the facts.

-10 Key Recruiting Statistics and Facts
+Key Recruiting Trends, Statistics and Facts

 A job applicant can get demoralized if they don’t get invited for an interview.
 However, many factors can influence recruiters’ decisions, such as a chaotic resume or better applicants.
 Take a look at the following statistics to know more about job interviews and their processes.